openvinotoolkit/openvino_tensorflow/examples/README.md

 In this case, we're using the default image of Admiral Grace Hopper.
 As you can see, the network correctly spots that she's wearing a military uniform, with a high score of 0.8.

 Next, try it out on your own image by passing the --image= argument to a directory where your new image resides.
-Python accepts both absolute and relative paths and it is up to you which one you give in the argument  e.g.
+You can provide either absolute or relative path and it is up to you which one you give in the argument  e.g.

 ```bash
 $ python3 examples/classification_sample.py --image=<absolute-or-relative-path-to-your-image>/my_image.png